 Anna Prudhomme, a look at femininity

-In her Arachnae series, the Parisian journalist and photographer probes the representation of women by revisiting the myth of the legendary Lydian weaver transformed into a spider by the goddess Athena.
+In his series Arachnia, the Parisian journalist and photographer probes the representation of women by revisiting the myth of the legendary Lydian weaver transformed into a spider by the goddess Athena.

-From the written word to images, Anna Prudhomme's creative process explores art in all its forms, highlighting the work of women artists who inspire her.
-A former student of socio-politics, Anna Prudhomme holds a master's degree in journalism from Goldsmiths University, London, and works with a number of magazines and fashion houses.
+From text to image, Anna Prudhomme explores art in all its forms in her creative process, highlighting the work of female artists who inspire her.
+This former student of socio-political studies, who holds a master's degree in journalism from Goldsmiths, University of London, collaborates with several magazines and fashion houses.

-At the same time, she is developing her photographic practice, inherited from her father, a war reporter, and this virtuoso is shaping her own vision on film, between portrait and landscape.
-With her Arachnae series, she revisits Greek mythology through the fate of the eponymous young Lydian, a timeless figure of rebellion who dared to defy Athena in the art of weaving, and whose story exists in different versions.
+At the same time, she developed her photographic practice, inherited from her father, a war reporter.
+This virtuoso shaped her own vision on film, between portrait and landscape.
+With her series ArachniaIt revisits Greek mythology through the destiny of the eponymous young Lydian, a timeless figure of rebellion who dared to challenge Athena in the art of weaving and of whom there are different versions of the story.

-Refusing to bow to the dictates of the Olympian gods, the young mortal Arachne puts her craft and artistic talent to good use in a competition.
-Alas, the unfortunate girl suffers the wrath of her thousand-faceted rival, daughter of Zeus and Metis, who transforms her into a hairy eight-legged creature.
+Refusing to submit to the dictates of the Olympian gods, the young mortal Arachne puts her artistic and crafting talents to good use in a competition.
+Alas, the unfortunate girl falls victim to the wrath of her multifaceted rival, daughter of Zeus and Metis, who transforms her into a hairy, eight-legged creature.

 Freedom, strength and courage

-Anna Prudhomme's series analyzes the way in which imaginations, figures and constructions of femininity are still inextricably linked.
-Adèle Farine, Paloma Vauthier, Angèle Metzger, Salomé Rose Stein, Anna Gardere, Kauda Pharaon, Lily Taïeb, Mimi Guizani, Yoa and Yolanda come from the emerging Parisian art and film scene.
+Anna Prudhomme's series analyzes how the imaginaries, figures, and constructions of femininity still constitute inextricable links.
+Adèle Farine, Paloma Vauthier, Angèle Metzger, Salomé Rose Stein, Anna Gardere, Kauda Pharaon, Lily Taïeb, Mimi Guizani, Yoa, and Yolanda all come from the emerging Parisian art and film scene.

 With ten portraits of these ten creative women against a black background, the photographer creates a space for play and subversion of social representations of femininity.
-She chose to display them under a tulle veil, as a symbol of the web, between trap and protection, representing this duality from which it is nevertheless possible to escape.
+She chooses to display them under a tulle veil, like a symbol of the canvas, between trap and protection, thus representing this duality from which it is nevertheless possible to escape.

-With her series, Anna Prudhomme pays tribute to women who, like Arachné, never stop "weaving their own story and daring to take the place they deserve".
+Through her series, Anna Prudhomme offers a tribute to those who, like Arachne, never cease to "weave their own story and risk taking the place they deserve."

 annaprudhomme.com